About GMFF

-The now 24 year old Green Mountain Film Festival returned to Montpelier, Vermont in March 2024 after a 4 year hiatus.
+The Green Mountain Film Festival returned to Montpelier, Vermont in March 2024 after a 4 year hiatus.
 Since 1997, we have offered unique independent film programming in our downtown Montpelier and Central Vermont community — showcasing narrative, documentary, and experimental features and shorts from all over the world!

 ~ Meet Our Team ~

-The GMFF Team & Advisory Board is composed of local Vermont filmmakers, festival programmers, nonprofit professionals, and film enthusiasts.
+The GMFF Team is composed of local Vermont filmmakers, festival programmers, nonprofit professionals, and film enthusiasts.

 Phayvanh Luekhamhan